RickCogley/Github-Markdown-Reference/README.md

 # INTRODUCTION

 This is a cheatsheet for Github-style Markdown, containing syntax and examples.
 Markdown is originally by John Gruber, and you should read his [original specification](http://daringfireball.net/projects/markdown/).
 Markdown is ubiquitous at the time of this writing, and is the syntax of choice for many wikis, blogs, forums and website generator applications.
-Markdown allows you to enter markup in an easy-to-remember manner, for instance using asterisks for emphasis (``**text to be emphasized**``) or pound-signs in front of headers (``### An H3 Header``).
+Markdown allows you to enter markup in an easy-to-remember manner, for instance using asterisks for emphasis (``**text to be emphasized**``) or pound-signs in front of headers (``### An H3 Header``), and it then takes care of the conversion to HTML markup in in the background.

 **Request**